-The Tuskegee University School of Veterinary Medicine’s Veterinary Science Training, Education and Preparation Institute (VET STEP) is a one-week residential program designed to introduce minority high school students to veterinary medicine.
+The Tuskegee University College of Veterinary Medicine’s Veterinary Science Training, Education and Preparation Institute (VET STEP) is a one-week residential program designed to introduce minority high school students to veterinary medicine.
 Students attend stimulating academic classes, participate in hands-on activities and laboratory exercises, prepare presentations, engage in stimulating discussions, and take part in fieldtrips.

 VET STEP I

 Students completing the 8th and 9th grades with a minimum cumulative GPA of 2.7 are invited to apply.